South Florida Patent Attorneys

 - Patent Search

 Helping Clients Draft, File and Prosecute Patent Applications

 Our patent attorneys secure patents for our clients by drafting, filing and prosecuting patent applications before the U.S. Patent and Trademark Office.
-Our patent lawyers also license patent rights, litigate patent infringement matters and defend against charges of patent infringement.
-A preliminary patent search provides insight into the potential scope of patent protection of an invention because the invention, to be patentable, must be new or novel and non-obvious in light of all prior art or pre-existing technology.
-Right to use searches and opinions, patent validity opinions, and patent infringement opinions enable business owners to assess the risk of infringement.
-Some samples of our patent attorneys’ work are listed in the Patent and Trademark Library.
-To contact a patent lawyer now, please click here.
+Our patent lawyers also work with clients to license their patent rights, litigate patent infringement matters and defend against charges of patent infringement.
+Additionally, our patent attorneys can work with you regarding right to use searches and opinions, patent validity opinions, and patent infringement opinions

 A patent is a grant from the government of an intangible property right, permitting the inventor or the patent owner the right to exclude others from making, using, offering for sale, or selling the invention.
 Inventors commonly seek two types of patents, utility patents for any new and useful process, machine, article of manufacture, or composition of matter and design patents for a new, original, and ornamental design for an article of manufacture.
 Plant patents protect certain types of reproducible plants.